Fellowship of Christian Athletes: Kay Yow Heart of a Coach Award

-First presented in 2008, this award was established to honor former North Carolina State University women's basketball coach Kay Yow died after a nearly 22-year battle with cancer.
+First presented in 2008, this award was established to honor former North Carolina State University women's basketball coach Kay Yow, who died after a nearly 22-year battle with cancer.
 The award recognizes a women's basketball coach who‚ over the course of his or her career, has coached according to Biblical principles‚ and has coached the heart of the athlete, as well as the body and mind.
-Previous winners include Liberty's Carey Green (2019), University of Colorado Springs' Lynn Plett (2018), Abilene Christian's Julie Goodenough (2017), Sue Semrau, Deb Patterson, Sue Ramsey and Kay Yow.
+Previous winners include Carey Green, Lynn Plett, Julie Goodenough, Sue Semrau, Deb Patterson, Sue Ramsey and Kay Yow.